 Ecotourism and Sustainable tourism are closely linked, with the aspect of protecting the natural beauty of the tourist destination.

 Bridging the Gap between the tourists and the local people for better interactions and opportunities

-Sustainable Tourism focuses on creating better interaction opportunities between the tourist and local population resulting in better tourist experience.
+Sustainable Tourism focuses on creating better interaction opportunities between the tourist and the local population resulting in a better tourist experience.